decentralized-identity/didcomm-messaging/extensions/email_transport/main.md

 #### Multiple DIDComm messages

-A single email may contain many attachments.
-In any given email, more than one of these attachments could carry DIDComm content.
-Processing multiple attachments therefore raises some ordering questions.
+Where practical, it is often desirable to have a one-to-one relationship between emails and attached DIDComm messages: each email carries one DIDComm attachment.
+This makes the relationship between delivery of one and delivery of the other as simple as possible, which has benefits for timing and troubleshooting.
+However, a single email may contain many attachments, and thus, in any given email, more than one of these attachments could carry DIDComm content.
+Compliant agents MUST handle this possibility.
+Some ordering assumptions are therefore important.

 When a compliant implementation adds multiple DIDComm attachments, the attachments MUST be written to the MIME content stream in the same order that they are intended to be processed.
-However, since DIDComm attachments might be added in arbitrary order by humans using traditional email clients, compliant implementations that read messages SHOULD also examine timing and sequencing metadata in the plaintext DIDComm headers and attempt to process attachments in logical send order.
+However, since DIDComm attachments might be added in arbitrary order by humans using traditional email clients, compliant implementations that read messages, and that do not see a `Keywords: didcomm` email header (see below) SHOULD also examine timing and sequencing metadata in the plaintext DIDComm headers and attempt to process attachments in logical send order.
 When such processing is impractical or the metadata does not adequately clarify, compliant implementations MUST fall back to processing the attachments using their order in the MIME content stream.

 #### Email headers